dpsk/nikalyuk.in/source/_posts/2013-06-21-connecting-rails-project-with-multiple-databases.markdown

 end
 {% endcodeblock %}
 <!--more-->
-The ``self.abstract_class = true`` tells Active Record to not look up for a table, since this calss is only used to add customm settings we don't need any database table for it.
+The ``self.abstract_class = true`` tells Active Record to not look up for a table, since this class is only used to add customm settings we don't need any database table for it.

-After that we need to create a databases.rake file that will wrap database tasks for external database.
+After that we should create a databases.rake file that will wrap database tasks for external database.

 {% codeblock lang:ruby lib/tasks/databases.rake %}
 namespace :support do